About the TCAT //

 The Tennessee College of Applied Technology – Murfreesboro currently has two locations; The main campus is located in Murfreesboro and our partner facility with Nissan is located in Smyrna.

-The Smyrna campus, known as the Tennessee College of Applied Technology – Murfreesboro, Smyrna Campus / Nissan Training Center, is now open for business to the public, serving our Automotive Technology, Industrial Electrical Maintenance, Machine Tool Technology, and Welding Technology programs, with more programs being added soon.
+The Smyrna campus is known as the Tennessee College of Applied Technology – Murfreesboro, Smyrna Campus / Nissan Training Center.
+This campus serves our Automotive Technology, Industrial Electrical Maintenance, Machine Tool Technology, Information Technology and Welding Technology programs, with more programs being added soon.

 Campus History